roldel/alpine-VPS-manager/alpine_os_vps_installation.md

 ### Overview

-In order to install alpine OS on a remote VPS, we will first need to download an alpine image and check it.
+To install Alpine OS on a remote VPS, complete the following steps:

+1. Download and Verify Alpine Image

+2. Prepare Access to GRUB menu
+    - Check GRUB configuration, ensures access to GRUB menu options upon reboot

+3. Setup Alpine Boot:
-Then we will setup the GRUB bootloader, in order to boot from the downloaded iso image, into an alpine live environement (operating from the RAM).<br>
+    - Configure GRUB to boot from the downloaded ISO image, which will attempt to launch an Alpine live environment running from RAM. **Initial attempts fails**.

-This live environement is operational, but it is not persistent and lacks installation files and features, required for the full install of the alpine OS.

-Those missing elements are contained in the iso file.
-To make them available in our live system, we mount the main disk and copy the iso file from it, into the RAM.

-We will then mount the RAM located iso, as a loopback device.
-This way the system will consider the iso as physical device based.
-From here, the process becomes similar to a usb or cdrom based installation.

-As both the live environment and the iso are then loaded into the RAM, the main disk is not in use anymore, can be unmounted and is free for overwritting, when running the alpine full installation setup.
+4. Post-Boot File Manipulation and Mounting:
+    - The initial boot attempt fails because the system requires files from the ISO image, that are not automatically retrieved in this setup.
+    - This failure will present the initramfs emergency recovery shell.
+    - Within the initramfs shell, manually load the ISO into RAM and make it available as a loopback device, simulating a plugged-in CD-ROM.

+5. Operational Live Environment and Full Installation:
+    - The live environment is now operational.
+Though non-persistent, it comprises all the required files and tool to finalize the installation

+    - Initiate the full installation by using the Alpine installer tool.

 <br>